EdgeVerve/oe-cloud/README.md

   }
 ```
 * Above example will change default behavior.
-* As mixins residing in module are attached to BaseEntity by default, Module Developer can also change this specific default behavior by letting oe-cloud know about it.
+* As mixins residing in module are attached to BaseEntity by default with value **false**, Module Developer can also change this specific default behavior by letting oe-cloud know about it.
 This can be done in **_meta** property of **model-config.json** of module.
 For example below entry will make MixinA not to attached to BaseEntity, while MixinB will be attached to BaseEntity with object having options { a:1, b:2 }

 ```javaScript
   "_meta": {